 The GIZ internal sector network TUEWAS (Transport, Environment, Energy and Water in Asia) was established in Bonn, Germany in 2002, as a platform for regional professional exchange and cooperation between GIZ experts in Asia and at head office.
-Currently, TUEWAS connects over 50 projects across 16 Asian countries in the field of transport, environment, energy and water.
+Currently, TUEWAS connects over 81 projects and programmes across almost 20 Asian countries in the field of transport, environment, energy and water.

-In order to promote greater collaboration with similar thematic relevance, TUEWAS has set up joint work clusters with other networks in the region, namely Sector Network Natural Resources and Rural Development Asia (SNRD Asia) and Sector Network Governance Asia (SNGA).
-As a result, more than 150 individuals are actively involved and its Secretariat is located in Bangkok.
+In order to promote greater collaboration with similar thematic relevance, TUEWAS has set up joint work clusters with other networks in the region, namely Sector Network Natural Resources and Rural Development Asia (SNRD Asia and the Pacific), Sector Network Assets for Asia, and Sector Network Governance Asia (SNGA).